cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting-started-with-manifest.md

 legacy: false
 tags: ["manifest", "customization"]
 permalink: /:collection/:path
+search_title: Getting started with manifest files
+search_description: A manifest file defines the configuration of your application's components.
+It allows you to completely customise your application and control advanced settings not available in the web UI.
+product: Maestro
 ---

 ## What is a manifest file?

 A manifest file - also known as `manifest.yml` - defines the configuration of your application's components.
 It allows you to completely customise the composition of your application and control settings that are not available through the Cloud 66 user interface or Toolbelt.

 ### Manifest file vs service.yml